lsst-sitcom/sitcomtn-106/index.rst

 Software
 --------
 For the following discussion, the term **measurement** refers to a series of bursts at a single wavelength sent from the CBP (via laser) to the CBP Calibration System.
 Each time a measurement is made, we want to record the signals from the laser and the the electrometer(s) in a way that can later be identified with the measurement.
-A python progrm running on the Raspberry Pis needs to be run for each of these measurements.
+A python program running on the Raspberry Pis needs to be run for each of these measurements.
 We need a way to run that program asynchronysly with a measurement.
 For reference, the laser and electrometer measurements will be run with a asynch gather.

 .. code-block:: python